 Cons

-3. How to Chromecast from iPad with Replica
+3. Screen Mirror iPad to Chromecast with Replica

 Replica has a free version that lets you mirror your iPad’s screen for 15 minutes.
 It has other features as well, two of which allow you to Chromecast from iPad to TV.